The Gullspång Miracle: Plot

 May, a pious older woman from northern Norway, is visiting her sister Kari in Gullspång, Sweden.
 May is injured on an amusement park ride, and chooses to take an extended stay in Gullspång to convalesce.
-May decides to rent an apartment and begins touring available units.
+She decides to rent an apartment and begins touring available units.
 In one, she observes three paintings of fruit hanging in the kitchen, a decorative feature she had envisioned herself.
-May interprets this as a divine sign and chooses to rent the apartment.
+She interprets this as a divine sign and chooses to rent the apartment.
 May and Kari are shocked when they meet the realtor, Olaug, who bears a striking resemblance to their elder sister Astrid "Lita", who committed suicide in 1988 after being involved in an embezzlement scheme.
-May and Kari are further surprised when they learn that Olaug shares the same birthday as Lita – 9 February 1941 – and also went by the same nickname in her youth.
+They are further surprised when they learn that Olaug shares the same birthday as Lita – 9 February 1941 – and also went by the same nickname in her youth.

-After questioning family members, May and Kari are told that Lita was in fact a twin who was separated from her sister at birth out of fear that the Nazis, who were occupying Norway during World War II, might steal them to be used in medical experiments.
+After questioning family members, May and Kari are told that Lita was in fact a twin, who was separated from her sister at birth out of fear that the Nazis, who were occupying Norway during World War II, might steal them to be used in medical experiments.
 Olaug learns through a DNA test that she is apparently the sisters' half-sibling, and travels to meet her half-brother Jan and his family at their ancestral farm.
 Olaug, an intellectual who once held high rank in the Swedish Armed Forces, soon finds herself at odds with her newfound family members who are deeply religious, and outspokenly regards them as unsophisticated.